-When interested in purchasing a home, to show the seller you are a serious prospect and have access to funding, buyers typically submit a formal offer contract.
-An offer contract on a house often includes basic information about the buyer, seller, and property, the amount of the offer, a deposit, and proof of funding.
+When interested in purchasing a home, to show the seller you are a qualified buyer and have access to funding, buyers typically submit a formal offer contract.
+An offer contract on a house often includes basic information about the buyer, seller, and property, the purchase price, an earnest money deposit, and proof of funding.
 These are meant to make the seller feel good about the transaction.
 To put the buyer’s mind at ease, it is common to include contingencies, or conditions that must be met in order for the deal to go through.
-Here are three common contingencies you might find in an offer contract: